rodrigozarate/holbertonschool-interview/0x19-making_change/README.md

-    coins is a list of the values of the coins in your possession The value of a coin will always be an integer greater than 0 You can assume you have an infinite number of each denomination of coin in the list Your solution’s runtime will be evaluated in this task
+    coins is a list of the values of the coins in your possession The value of a coin will always be an integer greater than 0 You can assume you have an infinite number of each denomination of coin in the list Your solution's runtime will be evaluated in this task

-Erin
+Erin lo ve yo u